 In this Unit, learners will develop skills by using sources of information in order to detect and explain examples of bias and exaggeration.
 Learners will develop a straightforward knowledge and understanding of democracy in Scotland and the United Kingdom.
 They will develop knowledge and understanding of the UK political structure including the place of Scotland within this and the debates around this arrangement.
 Learners will then have a choice of contexts for study which will be drawn from either the Scottish political system or the UK political system.
-Learners will develop knowledge and understanding of the main institutions and organisations which make up political life in their chosen context.
+Learners will develop knowledge and understanding of the in their chosen context.
 They will develop knowledge and understanding of the ways in which society is informed about the political system, able to participate in and influence the political system.
 They will develop an understanding of their rights and responsibilities in contemporary democratic political society.